apache/stanbol/entityhub/yard/solr/src/main/resources/README.txt

 To add additional Cores one need to add a core within the solr.xml and create the directory with the configuration.

-Precomputed Indices (e.g. for dbPedia) will be distributed in archive containing the configuration and the data of the Solr Index.
+Precomputed Indices (e.g. for dbpedia) will be distributed in archive containing the configuration and the data of the Solr Index.
 This can be used as configuration for a Solr Server or can be configured as an additional core for an existing Solr Server using a multi-core configuration.